-With Thrive Suite, you are also getting the Thrive Theme Builder, Thrive Leads, Thrive Quiz Builder, Thrive Optimize and more as part of your Thrive Membership plan.
+With Thrive Suite, you also get Thrive Theme Builder, Thrive Leads, Thrive Quiz Builder, Thrive Optimize and five other plugins.

-However, if there’s one pet peeve we have about Thrive Architect’s pricing is that there is no free version available so if you’re just starting your online business and don’t have that much cash, this might not be the page builder for you.
+Even so, if there’s one pet peeve we have about Thrive Architect’s pricing, it’s that there’s no free version.
+So, if you’re just starting your online business and don’t have that much cash, this may not be the right page builder for you.

 How much does Elementor cost?

 The free version of Elementor has limited features, and there are five plans in Elementor Pro: